rtulke/dynmotd/README.md

 # dynmotd
-Dynamic Motd (Message of the Day) an old script that outputs some system-specific information.
+Dynamic Motd (Message of the Day) an script that outputs some system-specific information.

 ![Example](/data/screenshot.png)